C-Dub1978/KnockoutJS-Trivia/README.md

    git remote add upstream git@github.com:TransientCW/KnockoutJS-Trivia.git

    Now if you type git remote -v, you will see that you essentially have an origin (fetch and push), which points to your fork, and an upstream (fetch and push), which points to the main repo on my github account.

-Creating New Feature Branches For Your Code Milestones -
+///////////////////// Creating New Feature Branches For Your Tickets -

 Now that you have an origin pointing to your fork, and an upstream pointing to the main repo on my account, you are all set to start coding.
-We will be assigning tickets to each dev to allow for making small, incremental changes like you will be doing at work in an Agile environment.
+We will be assigning tickets to each dev to allow for making small, incremental changes like you will most likely be doing at work in an Agile environment.

 1. Make sure you pull all changes from the upstream master branch.
 In a command prompt/terminal, navigate to your forks directory on your local computer.
 Once inside